matisojka/qqqa/README.md

 # qqqa

-Fast, stateless LLM for your shell: qq answers; qa runs commands
+Fast, stateless LLM-powered assistant for your shell: qq answers; qa runs commands

 ## What is qqqa